seethavenkatadri/InsightProject/README.md

 ## Introduction

-Building the data pipeline for a flight tracker application to analyze the data engineering challenges involved.
-Flight status data will be used along with NOAA weather dataset to provide parallel updates on weather and flight status.
-End users - Airport ground station officials, pilots and anyone who wants to check for flight status updates and where exactly the flight is affected by weather
+SafeJourney is a real-time data processing application which delivers flight status information along with weather updates to the end users.
+With this application, the user can find out where exactly a flight is affected by bad weather.
+The end users of this application are airport ground station officials that monitor flying conditions and also general users looking for flight status updates.

 ## Architecture